6063-yw3110/HW11/README.md

 I think my thought process went well, just follow the step by step assembly and then make both values meet at the same time

-but i had a hard time drawing the circit diagram, i currently feel like i got the sense of how to connect it, but still not sure what is the best solution to draw the diagram
+but i had a hard time drawing the circit diagram, i currently feel like i got the sense of how to connect it, but still not sure what is the best solution to draw the diagram, also i had a hard time dealing with my connection, i just have no idea why the monitor says my board is not connected

 #Reading